Strbean1/DuckDuckGo-Theme/README.md

 You can customize links [with this guide](https://duckduckgo.com/params)

-It is possible to install themes manually but using an extension is easier.
+It is possible to add custom search manually but using an extension is easier.
 This should also work in Chrome/other browsers if you can use a custom search engine.